Karakalpakstan: Administrative divisions

 The autonomous republic of Karakalpakstan consists of 16 districts (listed below) and one district-level city: Nukus (number 1 on map).

 Taqiyatas district was created in 2017 from part of Xojeli district.
 Bozataw district was created in September 2019 from parts of the Kegeyli district and the Shimbay district.

-There are 12 cities (Nókis, Mańg'it, Beruniy, Xaliqabat, Qońirat, Moynaq, Taqiyatas, Tórtkúl, Xojeli, Shimbay, Shomanay, Bostan) and 26 urban-type settlements in Karakalpakstan.
+There are 12 cities (Nókis, Mańģit, Beruniy, Xaliqabat, Qońirat, Moynaq, Taqiyatas, Tórtkúl, Xojeli, Shimbay, Shomanay, Bostan) and 26 urban-type settlements in Karakalpakstan.

 Media

+Journalism

+Journalists can face intimidation in the region, for example Lola Kallikhanova has been questioned by police, and prosecuted.
+This treatment of Kallikhanova and other journalists was condemned by the Coalition for Women in Journalism.

 Radio

-In 2009, the first radio station of Karakalpakstan was opened.
-The station is called Nukus FM, which broadcasts on radio frequency 100.4 MHz, only in Nukus.
+In 2009, the first radio station of Karakalpakstan was opened, in Nukus.
+Named 'Nukus FM', the station broadcasts on radio frequency 100.4 MHz.

+Television

+Qaraqalpaqstan tеlеvideniesi is an Uzbek television channel that broadcasts to the autonomous republic of Karakalpakstan.
+The channel airs programming in four languages, Karakalpak, Uzbek, Kazakh and Russian.